★ My phone doesn't work! What now?

 - Put the screen and the battery back

 - Power on your phone

-Need more help or the issue is not solved?
+Need more help or the issue is not solved and might need a repair?
 Get in touch with our Customer Support!